seriema/analytics/packages/analytics-plugin-microsoft-app-insights/README.md

 <!--
-title: Google Tag Manager
+title: Microsoft Application Insights
-description: Using the google tag manager plugin
+description: Using the microsoft app insights plugin -->
--->
-# Google Tag Manager plugin for analytics
+# Microsoft Application Insights plugin for analytics

-Integration with google tag manager for [analytics](https://www.npmjs.com/package/analytics)
+Integration with Microsoft AppInsights for [analytics](https://www.npmjs.com/package/analytics)

-This analytics plugin will load google tag manager into your application.
+This analytics plugin will load Microsoft Application Insights into your application.

 For more information [see the docs](https://getanalytics.io/plugins/google-tag-manager/).